neobay991/messenger-app/README.md

 Clone the repository:
 `git clone https://github.com/neobay991/messenger-app.git`

-- Install the required pods using CocoaPods:
+Install the required pods using CocoaPods:
 - `sudo gem install cocoapod'
 - 'pod install'

+Open the project in XCode
 - 'open messenger-app.xcodeproj' in XCode
 - To run the Build, press ⌘R (Command + R)

 To download XCode, visit: [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/)

-## Usage
-Enter the following commands in your terminal:

-Change into the main directory:
-`cd messenger-app`

-Open the project in XCode:
-`open messenger-app.xcodeproj`

 ## Technical

 ### Tech/Frameworks Used
-**Swift** -- as the native app framework
+- **Swift** -- as the native app framework
-**XCode** -- as the IDE
+- **XCode** -- as the IDE
-**Firebase** -- as the database system
+- **Firebase** -- as the database system

 ### Our Documentation
+- Add link here

 ## Screenshots
+- Add links here

 ## Credits